 There are many in the legal profession who struggle with the emotional tug-of-war of taking time off.
 Here are some thoughts to consider when planning your next holiday.

 Profitability can be boiled down to increasing income and decreasing expenses.
 It’s about understanding your firm’s financial benchmarks for performance, finding new or better ways to get paid, and engaging your staff to meet the firm’s goals.
+To keep things simple, let’s look at the three “P”s of profitability—Performance, Payments, and People.

 The PLF Board of Directors is looking for one lawyer and one public member to serve a five-year term beginning January 1, 2024.